- MS in Water, Society, & Policy

 You must submit an online application with the Graduate College.
 All application materials can be uploaded into the online application system, including unofficial documents and TOEFL score reports.
 The online application will ask you for the program and option to which you are applying and you will need to list all faculty with whom you have been in correspondence.

-Required documents that you will asked for in the online application include:
+Required documents that you will be asked for in the online application include:

 • A summary of coursework form (Students coming from institutions outside of the US are also required to list courses and grades.
 The U.S is on a 4.0 scale, but other countries are on a scale of 10 or 100.
 Just make a note on the scale on which you received your grades).

 • A minimum of 3 letters of recommendation.

 • Official transcripts from all Colleges and Universities attended will be requested by Graduate College following acceptance by the department.

-The University Code is 4832 language test scores.
+The University Code is 4832 for language test scores.
 You do not need a more specific code as the scores are entered into a central system.

-Optional documents that you can upload into the application in include unofficial transcripts, language test score reports, and your resume. (this can be uploaded into the transcripts section if the question is not specified).
+Optional documents that you can upload into the application include unofficial transcripts, language test score reports, and your resume. (this can be uploaded into the transcripts section if the question is not specified).